Specialized Cataract Surgery

 - When appropriate, creating the incisions to reduce astigmatism

 The surgeon is able to customize each patient’s surgery individually with the Catalys Laser System.

 What are the benefits of Laser-Assisted Cataract Surgery with Catalys?

 The increased accuracy and precision have been shown to assist with a more predictable surgery.
 Dr. Allen Zieker, and Dr. Robert Feldman are experienced cataract surgeons and can now offer this choice to patients in need of cataract surgery.

 Key Features of Catalys Include:

-The Liquid Optics™ Interface—This gentle interface docks the patient to the Catalys system, using liquid to fill in irregularities in the surface of the cornea designed to give the surgeon a clear, wide view of the patient’s eye.
+The Liquid Optics™ Interface—This gentle interface docks the patient to the Catalys system, using a liquid to fill in irregularities in the surface of the cornea designed to give the surgeon a clear, wide view of the patient’s eye.

-Integral Guidance™—The Catalys femtosecond laser is guided by a detailed visualization of the corneal and lens (cataract) surfaces, made possible by the system’s advanced Optical Coherence Tomography (OCT) system.
+Integral Guidance™—The Catalys femtosecond laser is guided by a detailed visualization of the cornea and lens (cataract) surfaces, made possible by the system’s advanced Optical Coherence Tomography (OCT) system.
 This provides a 3D map of these structures, allowing the surgeon to customize each patient’s cataract surgery with the laser targeting sites selected according to the unique anatomy of the patient’s eye.